karankewat02/PHP/README.md

 # PHP
-This Repository Consists of various PHP based Projects
+This Repository Consists of various PHP based Projects.